 Home Property Search Appraisals Insurance Property Management Contact Us

-Raise your FICO score to buy a home in Pittsburgh with Hanley Agency, Inc. as your agent - 412-422-7900
+Raise your FICO score to buy a home in Pittsburgh with Hanley Agency, Inc. as your real estate professional - 412-422-7900

 When you pull your credit report, you'll discover that you actually have three reports.
-Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different models to calculate your credit rating.
+Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to determine your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
-As a result, you have three scores, one for each scoring model.
+Because of this, you have three scores, one for each bureau.

-Lenders want to make sure that allowing you a loan isn't a risk for them.
-Your FICO score gives lenders an insight into what type of borrower you'll be based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a satisfactory interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest paid over the life of the loan could be more than double that of an individual with a higher FICO score.
+Lenders want to ensure that giving you a loan is a safe move.
+Your credit score gives lenders a view of what type of borrower you'll be solely because of your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get an acceptable interest rate.
+You can get approved for a mortgage with a lower score, but the interest accumulated in the long run could be more than double the amount of an individual having a near perfect FICO score.

-Improving your credit score is the first step in purchasing a home.
+We're used to working with all tiers of credit scores.
 Call us at 412-422-7900 and we can help you get on the right track to the home of your dreams.

-You want a stronger score, but how do you get there?
+You want an improved score, but how do you get it?
 Improving your FICO score takes time.
-It can be hard to make a significant stride change in your number with small changes, but your score can improve in a few years by monitoring your credit report and by using your credit wisely.
+It can be difficult to make a large-scale change in your FICO score with quick fixes, but your score can improve in a few years by monitoring your credit report and by using your credit wisely.
 The most important thing is to know your FICO score.
-You'll improve your credit score by using these tips:
+You'll improve your credit score by using these pointers:

 Raise your FICO score to buy a home in Pittsburgh with Hanley Agency, Inc. as your REALTOR - 412-422-7900

-• Pay on time.
-How often you're late with payments greatly affects your credit score.
-It's one of the reasons people who have recently experienced job loss see the biggest dip in their credit score.
-Yes, it takes longer to build up your credit with payment history, but it's the surest way to prove that you're able to make payments to a lender.
+• Stay on top of payments.
+Payment history is a big factor in your FICO score.
+It's where people who have recently been unemployed see the biggest dip in their credit score.
+Yes, it takes longer to restore your credit this way, but it's the surest way to show that you're responsible enough to make payments to a bank.

 • Correct your credit report.
-If you find mistakes on your credit report, write to the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+If you find mistakes on your credit report, contact the bureau asking that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-• Spread your debt around.
+• Even out your debt.
 At first, this doesn't sound like a good idea.
-But, you steer clear of having one card that is holding the maximum and have your remaining cards at a zero balance.
-It's better to have each of your cards at about less than 40% of their credit limit than to have the majority of your debt sitting on a single card.
+But, you don't want to have one card that is at the limit and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about less than 40% of their credit limit than to have the majority of your debt transferred to a single card.

-• Apply for gas cards or department store credit.
-For those who have non-existent credit or below average credit, store credit cards and gas credit cards are ways to obtain credit, increase your credit limits and stay on top of your payments, which will raise your credit.
-You must always avoid charging a large balance for too long because these types of cards more than likely have a steeper interest rate.
+• Apply for gas station cards or chain store credit.
+For those who have non-existent credit or below average credit, store credit cards and gas credit cards are ways to start your credit history, increase your credit limits and stay on top of your payments, which will raise your credit.
+You must always beware of keeping a large balance for more than a couple of months because these types of cards traditionally have a steeper interest rate.

-Knowing the ways you can build up your credit score, you can move toward becoming a homeowner.
-Remember that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid damaging your credit score.
-With the help of Hanley Agency, Inc., shopping for a mortgage is sure to go more smoothly so you, too, can become a homeowner.
+Knowing the methods you can use to improve your credit score, you can move toward becoming a homeowner.
+Remember that when it's time to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid damaging your credit score.
+With the help of Hanley Agency, Inc., the loan process can be a stress-free experience so you, too, can become a homeowner.

 Looking to Buy?